-This event is hosted by the Pathfinders' Justice for All program at New York University's Center on International Cooperation in its role as secretariat of the Justice Action Coalition.
-It is co-sponsored by the Permanent Mission of Costa Rica to the United Nations, the Permanent Mission of Denmark to the UN, and the Oxford Institute of Technology and Justice.
+This event is hosted by the Pathfinders' Justice for All program at New York University's Center on International Cooperation in its role as secretariat of the Justice Action Coalition, and in partnership with the Oxford Institute of Technology and Justice.

-- Audience: Governments, international organizations, private sector, philanthropies, civil society, and academic representatives. - Outcome: Participants leave with an understanding of the role people-centered justice can play in supporting more equal and inclusive AI governance.
+- Audience: Governments, international organizations, private sector, philanthropies, civil society, and academic representatives. - Outcome: Participants leave with an understanding of the role people-centered justice can play in supporting a more equal and inclusive AI governance.
 Participants will also gain an understanding of the priorities of the justice sector when it comes to artificial intelligence use.